-I first saw capoeira on the silver screen, in ‘Only the Strong’.
-The fusion of dance, acrobatics, music and martial arts was entrancing.
-Capoeira quickly became my obsession.
-I began training in 1997 and in 2001, I met Mestre Cicatriz: a well-known mestre (master) from Rio de Janeiro, and the president and founder of Associacao Kadara Capoeira, with branches in Australia, Brazil, Canada, Indonesia and the Philippines.
-Mestre Cicatriz’s friendship, philosophies, teaching style, mentorship, his amazing depth of skill and knowledge of capoeira and Brazilian culture have influenced and shaped my journey in capoeira.
-I have studied, taught, played and performed capoeira and other Brazilian cultural expressions such as maculele (Afro-Brazilian dance) and batucada (Brazilian Carnival drumming) around the globe.
+I Discovered and began training in 1997, I loved everything about this art and in 2001 I started training under Mestre Cicatriz: a well-known Mestre (master) from Rio de Janeiro who had recently moved to Sydney, Australia.
+Mestre Cicatriz’s friendship, philosophies, mentorship, his amazing depth of skill and knowledge of capoeira and Brazilian culture continue to influence and shape my journey in capoeira.
+I have studied, taught, played and performed capoeira and other Brazilian cultural expressions such as maculele (Afro-Brazilian dance) and batucada (Brazilian Carnival drumming) in Classes and in shows around the globe.

 In 2010, I attended an Annual World Capoeira Conference in Brazil where, Mestre Cicatriz graded me to the rank of first level instructor.
 This achievement was most important to me as it represented an integration of two passions: capoeira and teaching.
-In 2011, I opened my own school (a branch of Kadara Capoeira) in Toronto with the blessings of Mestre Cicatriz.
-In 2013, he graded me to the rank of second level instructor.
-Mestre Cicatriz visits Kadara Capoeira Canada from Kadara’s Australian branch to teach workshops and oversee annual gradings.
+In 2011, I opened my own school (a branch of Kadara Capoeira) in Toronto with the blessings and encouragement of Mestre Cicatriz.
+In 2013, he graded me to the rank of second level instructor while attending our annual gradings and workshops festival.

 The experience of teaching my own students and taking on the responsibility of running an academy has allowed me to grow as a martial artist and mentor.
 As exhilarating as it is playing capoeira, what I enjoy most is seeing the growth of my students.
 From their first cautious ginga, their first cartwheel, their first kick, and first game and seeing that apprehension fade and perceived limitations being exceeded as new goals are set.
 Martial arts, capoeira especially, has helped me along that path.
 And now, I look forward to using my experience to guide others.